-Both three-quarter ton F-250 and one-ton F-350 have had most of their problems during the same years.
+Both three-quarter-ton F-250 and one-ton F-350 have had most of their problems during the same years.
 In addition to F-250’s extremely shaky suspension, both pickup trucks have suffered from engine failures in 2006.
 Both trucks continued experiencing engine troubles in 2008 as well.
 Furthermore, F-250 also experienced premature braking and unintended acceleration.
 Finally, 2011 year models returned with death wobble suspension issues which were downright scary at times.

 Any Ford Truck With 5.4L 3V V8 Engine

-3-valve replacement, on the other hand, was a complete bust.
-Triton, as they called it, was intended as an improvement but ended up being a giant leap backwards.
+The 3-valve replacement, on the other hand, was a complete bust.
+Triton, as they called it, was intended as an improvement but ended up being a giant leap backward.
 Spark plugs would randomly break off, as mentioned above, and repair costs would usually end up being in a region between $1,000 and $3,000.
 Better double that money and do a complete engine swap.
 Especially because, with Triton, you just know you’ll end up doing the same process all over again – and soon.
 I swear, 5.4L 3-valve V8 has to be the engine with the worst spark plug design in automotive history.
 Kudos to Ford for that.
 As for you: if you see a truck with 5.4L 3-valve Ford Triton, run away from that abomination!
 Run and don’t look back!

 Years: 2005-2013, 2016

-Due to low interest for mid-size pickup segment on Big Trio’s part, Toyota Tacoma surfaced as leader in the segment.
-Although it’s generally a reliable truck, Tacoma’s been a subject of a massive 700,000 vehicles recall for 2005 through 2011 models.
+Due to low interest for the mid-size pickup segment on Big Trio’s part, Toyota Tacoma surfaced as the leader in the segment.
+Although it’s generally a reliable truck, Tacoma’s been a subject of a massive 700,000 vehicle recall for 2005 through 2011 models.
 Leaf springs at the back were prone to corrosion which could have lead to them fracturing and coming into impact with other parts of the truck, like the fuel tank.

 Older models were generally prone to rusting and came with awful quality paint that used to peel like an apple.
 Then, there are engine problems like sudden acceleration or failure, while numerous Tacoma owners complained about 2009 year models’ radio that turns off at random.
-While 2016 Toyota Tacoma is finally all new and redesigned, that didn’t stop new problems from emerging.
-People complain about the loud annoying noise coming from driver’s side door while cruising at highway speeds.
+While 2016 Toyota Tacoma is finally all-new and redesigned, that didn’t stop new problems from emerging.
+People complain about the loud annoying noise coming from the driver’s side door while cruising at highway speeds.
 Moreover, engine vibrations and slow automatic transmission engagement while cold, will have to be addressed.

 Tundra has been subjected to a massive 110,000 units recall for 2000 through 2003 year models, for rust-prone rear crossmember.
-Last model years of the first generation and first model years of the second generation were among the worse, however.
+The last model years of the first generation and first model years of the second generation were among the worse, however.
 Secondary air pump failure, check engine lights, and cold piston slap were only some of the issues.
 Dull, fading paint (especially on the roof) and radio malfunction are another thing.
 The fact that 2005 through 2008 Toyota Tundra has been subjected to a dozen recalls speaks for itself.
 If you’re in a market for a loud piston-slapping truck with 5.7L V8, then 2007 Tundra is the one for you.

 Until lately, Nissan Titan has been one of the most outdated full-size pickup trucks in the market – a feat its smaller sibling Frontier still prides itself with.
 When it was still fresh, between 2004 and 2006, Titan exhibited various reliability issues.
-Most common of them was the rear axle seals leakage.
+The most common of them was the rear axle seals leakage.
 One thing leads to the other, and if Titan loses enough differential oil, the entire rear end will fail.
 Of course, Nissan never recalled their faulty pickup trucks, and they let the issue resolve itself naturally.

-Jury is still out for the new resurrected Ridgeline, but we already know a lot about the older trucks.
+The jury is still out for the new resurrected Ridgeline, but we already know a lot about the older trucks.
 2006 through 2008 were the worst years, with ’06 being particularly bad.
-While ’07 and ’08 experienced numerous issues like the peeling paint, premature rust, and A/C that doesn’t work, 2006 Honda Ridgeline experienced much more serious issues.
+While ’07 and ’08 experienced numerous issues like the peeling paint, premature rust, and A/C that doesn’t work, the 2006 Honda Ridgeline experienced much more serious issues.
 Infamous #4 cylinder would often turn up rotten, indicated by puffs of blue smoke coming out of the exhaust.
 Replacing the spark plug can only get you so far, before ultimately you end up being forced to swap the entire engine.
 And 3.5L V6 doesn’t come cheap.